|

 for her consciousness.

-- he was a Maroon, his lineage are all 'Neg Mawon,' those runaway captives
+always had a saying - he was a Maroon, his lineage are all 'Neg

-who were never slaves.
-There's a very strong pride in [claiming] “Se
+Mawon,' those runaway captives who were never slaves.
+There's a

-Neg Mawon mwen ye”.
-It's like Dessalines said, that 'if that's
+It's like Dessalines said, that 'if that's a civilized nation (referring

-a civilized nation (referring to the Europeans), I'll gladly be a savage
+to the Europeans), I'll gladly be a savage African.'
+My father said,

-African.'
-My father said, 'We'll always be Neg
+'we'll always be Neg

-Mawon.' which meant the same thing as Dessalines - if the
+Mawon,' which meant the same thing as Dessalines' - 'if the

 blood of the European tribe is how they get their sort of civilization,

-was a Vodun priest."
+father was a Vodun priest.

 I'm kind of blown away … for a moment.

-colonized by the priests and the captors who tell them that what they're
+because they've been colonized by the priests and the captors who tell

-representing is satanic.
-Meanwhile, (the Europeans) are out there studying
+them that what they're representing is satanic.
+Meanwhile, (the Europeans)

-it and getting Ph.D.s in it, while Black people say it's not important.
+are out there studying it and getting Ph.D.s in it, while Black people

-the European powers, while they advocate freedom of religion in their
+is one of the crimes of the European powers, while they advocate freedom

-own countries."
+of religion in their own countries."

 Wanda Sabir: Your poem